07 / Apr / 25

 Why Proper Lubrication Matters

-• Maintain smooth, efficient motion
+• Maintain smooth, efficient operation

 • Protect against rust and corrosion

-What Not to Use
+What Not to Use on a Meat Slicer

 Mineral Oil

-• Drips everywhere, creating safety hazards
+• Drips easily, creating slip hazards

-• Attracts dirt and food particles
+• Attracts dirt and food debris

-• Requires constant reapplication
+• Requires frequent reapplication

 Vegetable Oil

-• Break down quickly
+• Break down rapidly under heat and use

-• Lead to health code issues
+• Lead to sanitation concerns

 What the Pros Use: Haynes & Maverick

-Haynes Oil Spray
+🛢️ Haynes Oil Spray

-• NSF H1-rated
+• NSF H1-rated food-grade lubricant

 • Easy aerosol application

-• Long-lasting and water-repellent
+• Water-repellent and long-lasting

-Maverick NSF H1 Grease
+🧴 Maverick NSF H1 Grease

-• Ideal for gears, shafts, bolts
+• Ideal for gears, shafts, and mechanical components

-• Leaves no residue or stickiness
+• Leaves minimal residue

-Where to Apply Lubricant
+Where to Apply Lubricant on a Meat Slicer

-• Slide rods (where the carriage glides)
+• Slide rods (carriage movement)

 • Adjustment knobs